krenzlin/AKTpi/README.md

 ### Audio via HDMI or audio jack

+> Note: Some of the following commands need superuser privileges.
+So you either login as *root* or use *sudo*.

 To use the the Raspberry Pi's HDMI or audio jack output you first need to load the soundcards kernel module.

     modprobe snd-bcm2835